In this article, we will discuss the:

-A primary brain tumour begins somewhere in your brain while a secondary (or metastatic) brain tumour originates from other parts of your body and spreads to your brain.
+There are more than 125 different types of the brain.
+A primary brain tumour begins somewhere in the brain while a secondary (or metastatic) brain tumour originates from other parts of your body and spreads to the brain.

-There are more than 125 different types of the brain tumours.
 Primary brain tumours are generally referred to by their grades:

-- Low grade tumours are slow growing and less likely to spread to other parts of the brain, and have a lesser chance of recurring with the appropriate treatment.
+- Low grade tumours are benign, slow growing and less likely to spread to other parts of the brain, and have a lesser chance of recurring with the appropriate treatment.

-- High grade tumours are fast growing and more likely to spread to other parts of the brain, and more likely to recur even if treated intensively.
+- High grade tumours are malignant, fast growing and more likely to spread to other parts of the brain, and more likely to recur even if treated intensively.

 Do note that symptoms of a brain tumour often resemble those caused by other conditions.
 If you experience these symptoms and have concerns, consult a specialist to get it checked.

 Diagnosis of brain tumours

 Accurate diagnosis is critical to make an informed decision about the appropriate treatment plan.

 - A comprehensive evaluation, inclusive of medical history and neurological examination, can provide clues to the parts of your brain that could be affected by the tumour.
 Examinations help determine the type of imaging required (such as MRI brain or spine).